 Newly enrolling undergraduate students, whether first year or transfer, receive priority, followed by returning undergraduate students.
 New and returning students in certificate or degree programs in the School of Continuing and Professional Studies also are eligible, as are students enrolled in graduate and professional programs.

-For students in all schools except the School of Continuing and Professional Studies (SCPS), please review and complete the application here.
-Applications will be due April 15, 2024, and scholarships will be awarded, subject to the availability of funds, by May 15, 2024.
+For students in all schools except the School of Continuing and Professional Studies (SCPS), the application cycle is closed and will reopen in winter 2025 for the 2025-2026 academic year.
+Scholarships will be awarded, subject to the availability of funds, by May 31, 2024.
 Please also review our guide for questions and answers about the Scholarship.

 For students in SCPS, please find your application on this page.